uxthings/popicons/README.md

 }
 ```

-Popicons are named using the following convention:
+**Upgrade**
 ```
-Popicons{IconName}{Variant}
+npm i @popicons/react-native@latest
 ```

-By typing `<Popicons` VS Code, auto-complete should list all available icons.
+Popicons follow the naming convention: `Popicons{IconName}{Variant}`.
+Use your IDE's auto-complete for a list of available icons, or simply use [website search](https://popicons.cc/icons).

 > [!NOTE]
-> Popicons is packaged in such a way as to enable tree shaking.
-No barrel files are used.
-This means your dev server should only bundle the icons you actually use.
+> Popicons support tree shaking, ensuring only used icons are bundled.

 ## Get Popicons Pro via the npm CLI

-Using npm:
+Install the latest version:

 ```
 npx i popicons@latest
 ```

-> [!NOTE]
-> `@latest` is intentional to ensure you get the latest version of the command-line interface.

-Please refer to the npm CLI for more information:
+Commands:

 ```
   Usage

     npx popicons@latest upgrade             Upgrade to Popicons Pro